 RoboPlay Challenge Competition

-The RoboPlay Challenge Competition is designed for students to showcase their real-world problem solving skills in a competitive environment.
+The RoboPlay Challenge Competition is a theme-based level playing field robotics competition for K-14 students.
+It is designed for students to showcase their real-world problem solving skills in a competitive environment.
 This competition simulates an unexpected problem occurring at a remote location such as a space station or planetary habitat, where a robotic solution must be quickly developed and deployed, using only existing resources.
 The competition challenges students to creatively use modular robots and accessories to complete various tasks.
-As a level playing field robotics competition, the competition arena and specific challenge will be unknown to participants until the day of the competition.
+The competition arena and specific challenge will be unknown to participants until the day of the competition.
 Using their math, programming, and problem solving skills, students try to most efficiently obtain the highest score for each task on their own.

 - Curriculum Based Competition